koalazak/dorita980/README.md

 - Mobile application is open: You must close iRobot mobile application on your phone.
 The robot only support ONE connection at time.
 You will get a connection error if this is the case.
 - Other applications are using your robot: Close all your applications or scripts using the robot.
 Same as frist bullet.
 - Network connectivity issues: Make sure your computer can reach your robot: `nc -zv <robot_ip> 8883` if this command fails check your network.
-- Slow networks: On some slow networks you need to run the `get-roomba-password` a couple of times until you get it.
+- Slow networks using local method: On some slow networks you need to run the `get-roomba-password` a couple of times until you get it.
 This is because UDP packages may be lost.
 - node.js version: Mostly tested on v10 but also works on v12, v14 and v16.
 Try using v10.
 - Wrong button: It is really common people touching CLEAN button on 980 robots instead of HOME button when prompted.
 Make sure you are pressing the correct button.
 Some model (like 675) do not have HOME button and you need to press DOCK+SPOT.
 - Make sure your robot is docked on the Home Base and powered on (short press Clean button once to turn it on.
 But do not start a cleaning session!)